Green superfood powder drinks are on the rise.

 We may only need trace amounts of these nutrients, but they’re necessary for top-notch health and energy.

+If you get over 10 veggies a Day you don’t need a green powder.
 Green foods are convenient because you can mix them with water or take them in a capsule to ensure you get in enough greens.

 There are some out there that don’t need green foods.
 If you already eat 10 or more servings of vegetables a day you don’t need to take are green food supplement on top of that (4).